Mohamed-5der/ShareUp_MansouraHackathon2024/README.md

-# Stylek - Virtual Try-On Shopping App
+# Stylak - Virtual Try-On Shopping App

-**Stylek** revolutionizes online shopping by providing personalized avatars for virtual try-ons and a virtual wardrobe for effortless outfit coordination.
+**Stylak** revolutionizes online shopping by providing personalized avatars for virtual try-ons and a virtual wardrobe for effortless outfit coordination.

 ---